amitxv/PC-Tuning/docs/post-install.md

 ## Manage Appx Packages (Windows 8+)

-- Download and open [AppxPackagesManager](https://github.com/amitxv/AppxPackagesManager) then remove everything that you don't need (which may be everything)
+- Download and open [AppxPackagesManager](https://github.com/amitxv/AppxPackagesManager) then remove everything that you don't need (which may be everything).
+It is usually fine to keep packages installed provided that they don't run in the background continually

 - Required packages for Microsoft Store.
 It may be a suitable idea to keep this as you can download applications in the future if desired although, you can download ``.appx`` packages directly and install them manually without the store, but this may become tedious.
 See [here](https://superuser.com/questions/1721755/is-there-a-way-to-install-microsoft-store-exclusive-apps-without-store) for more information